viniciusdeliz/vue3-docs-pt/src/guide/extras/animation.md

 Vue provides the [`<Transition>`](/guide/built-ins/transition) and [`<TransitionGroup>`](/guide/built-ins/transition-group) components for handling enter / leave and list transitions.
 However, there are many other ways of using animations on the web, even in a Vue application.
 Here we will discuss a few additional techniques.

-## Class-based Animations {#class-based-animations}
+## Animações Baseadas em Classe {#class-based-animations}

-For elements that are not entering / leaving the DOM, we can trigger animations by dynamically adding a CSS class:
+Para os elementos que não estão a entrar / sair do DOM, podemos acionar animações ao dinamicamente adicionar uma classe de CSS:

 <div class="composition-api">